Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __special_treatment__
   - Type: string
-  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the biocatalyst that are important for reproducibility and do not fall under the aforementioned subcategories,     they should be described and explained here.
+  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the biocatalyst that are important for reproducibility and are not described by the aforementioned metadata,       they should be explained here.

 </details>